Three years ago today I sat in a back bedroom with my laptop trying to summarize a whole life into a few paragraphs.

-It’s my mama’s birthday-the second one we will celebrate without her here to blow out the candles.
+It’s my mama’s birthday-the third one we will celebrate without her here to blow out the candles.

-It’s also the second anniversary (do you call it that?) of the day Papa had to call an ambulance to rush her to the hospital.
+It’s also the third anniversary (do you call it that?) of the day Papa had to call an ambulance to rush her to the hospital.

 She never came home.